eniallator/Invoice-Generator/README.md

 ```

 Note:\
-If the parser cannot find a specific context variable, it will leave that context variable unchanged and not replace it with anything.
+If the parser cannot find a specific context variable, it will replace it with an empty string.

 ### Items Directive